NCssb64/major-stats/README.md

 ## How To Help
 If you want to contribute info to the archive, there are a few ways:

-1. contributing new archive info (this involves entering info into spreadsheets, nothing complicated)
+1. contributing new archive info (by entering info into spreadsheets, nothing too complicated)
-2. checking existing archive for accuracy (let us know if you find any mistakes!)
+2. checking existing archives for accuracy (please let us know if you find any mistakes)
 3. writing code to perform better / more interesting queries

 How to contribute archive info: